Probing Pseudo-Dirac Neutrinos with Astrophysical Sources at IceCube

-Thus, the oscillation probability depends only on the three mass splittings, one for each pair of degenerate masses.\footnote{ In the case where the mass difference is the same for the three pairs, all the flavors will oscillate with the same frequency.
-In this case, the flavor ratio will be constant for all energies, and will have the same value as in the case where the neutrinos are Dirac particles.} For illustration, in~\Cref{fig:osc} we show the probability for muon neutrinos oscillating into active and sterile neutrinos for all the three mass splittings equal to $\delta m^2 = 10^{-17.72}\si\eV^2$ and redshift $z=0.0038$, corresponding to NGC~1068.
-With regard to the lepton-mixing matrix, we used the best -fit from~\cite{Esteban:2020cvm}.
-For this mass splitting, all the muon neutrinos arrive to the Earth as sterile states for $E_{\nu}\sim \si\TeV$.
+Thus, the oscillation probability depends only on the three mass splittings, one for each pair of degenerate masses.\footnote{ In the case where the mass difference is the same for the three pairs, all the flavors will oscillate with the same frequency.} For illustration, in~\Cref{fig:osc} we show the probability of muon neutrinos oscillating into active and sterile neutrinos for all the three mass splittings equal to $\delta m^2 = 10^{-17.72}\si\eV^2$ and redshift $z=0.0038$, corresponding to NGC~1068.
+With regard to the lepton-mixing matrix, we used the best-fit from~\cite{Esteban:2020cvm}.
+For this mass splitting, and $E_{\nu}\sim \si\TeV$, all the muon neutrinos arrive to the Earth as sterile states.

 \textbf{\emph{Analysis.---}} The discovery of high-energy extra-galactic neutrinos by the IceCube Neutrino Observatory~\cite{IceCube:2013cdw,IceCube:2013low} marked the beginning of a new era of neutrino astronomy.
 According to the latest results~\cite{IceCube:2022der}, the three astrophysical sources identified with the most significance are the active galactic nuclei NGC~1068, PKS~1424+240, and TXS~0506+056, with local significance of 5.2$\sigma$, 3.7$\sigma$, and 3.5$\sigma$ respectively.
 IceCube's point-source search used only track-like events, which have an excellent angular resolution~\cite{IceCube:2016tpw,IceCube:2021xar} ($\Delta \delta < 1^{\circ}$).
-In addition, they assumed that the neutrino flux followed a power-law, and found that the event distribution of each source was best described by spectral indices $\hat{\gamma} = 3.2, 3.5$, and $2.0$, and total event counts $\hat{n}_s = 79, 77$, and 5, respectively; see~\Cref{table:sources}.
-These sources are located at different redshifts $z=0.0038$~\cite{Meyer:2004hr}, $0.6047$~\cite{Paiano:2017pol}, and $0.3367$~\cite{Paiano:2018qeq}, corresponding to approximately 16~Mpc, 1.4~Gpc and 1.0~Gpc, respectively.
+In addition, they assumed that the neutrino flux followed a power-law and found that the event distribution of each source was best described by spectral indices $\hat{\gamma} = 3.2, 3.5$, and $2.0$, and total event counts $\hat{n}_s = 79, 77$, and 5, respectively; see~\Cref{table:sources}.
+These sources are located at different redshifts $z=0.0038$~\cite{Meyer:2004hr}, $0.6047$~\cite{Paiano:2017pol}, and $0.3367$~\cite{Paiano:2018qeq}, corresponding to approximately 16~Mpc, 2.6~Gpc and 1.4~Gpc, respectively.